project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/sso_public_key.md

 ---
 ## Overview

-Single Sign On (SSO) occurs when a user logs in to one application and is then signed in to other applications automatically, regardless of the platform, technology, or domain used.
-Single SignOn usually makes use of a central service which orchestrates the single sign on between multiple applications.
+Single Sign On (SSO) occurs when a user logs in to one Sunbird application and is then signed in to other related applications automatically, regardless of the platform, technology, or domain used.
+In Sunbird, the Single Sign on usually makes use of a central service which orchestrates the single sign on between multiple and related applications.

-To provide user access and enable API operations, you need to set the SSO authentication key values in the environment correctly.
+To provide user access and enable API operations, you need to set the SSO authentication key values in your environment correctly.

 ## Process for Setting Up the SSO public key